Indigo Girls: Solo projects

-Saliers also released a solo album, Murmuration Nation, in 2017, and was a founding co-owner of Watershed Restaurant in Decatur, Georgia.
+Saliers was a founding co-owner of Watershed Restaurant in Decatur, Georgia.
 She sold Watershed in 2018.
 Saliers was an initial investor in the Flying Biscuit Cafe in Atlanta, Georgia.
 In 2005, Saliers and her father, Don Saliers, a theology professor at Candler School of Theology at Emory University, released the book A Song to Sing, a Life to Live: Reflections on Music as Spiritual Practice.
 They promoted the release of the book together including several days of speaking and performing together at the Washington National Cathedral College in Washington D.C.